-Q no. Question Response P17 [Skip if answered "NO" to P15] If you use a vape/e-cigarettes, at what age did you start regularly doing so (at least once per day)? years old □ Not applicable P18 [Skip if answered "NO" to P13] If you currently smoke, how many cigarettes/roll-ups do you usually smoke per day? per day □ Not applicable PI9 [Skip if answered "NO" to PI5] Do you think that the amount that you smoke changed over the past year due to covid? ☐ Yes, increased ☐ Yes, decreased ☐ No, no change P20 Did your parents smoke when you were a child?
-Tick if yes: □ Father □ Mother P21 How many people living with you at home now, including yourself, smoke? □ □ people P22 If you are an ex-smoker, what do you think helped you to quit?
+P17 [skip if answered "Not applicable" to P15] If you use a vape/e-cigarettes, at what age did you start regularly doing so (at least once per day)? years old Not applicable P18 [skip if answered "NO" to P13] If you currently smoke, how many cigarettes/roll-ups do you usually smoke per day? per day □ Not applicable P19 [skip if answered "NO" to P13] Do you think that the amount that you smoke changed over the past year due to covid?
+Yes, increasedYes, decreasedNo, no change P20 Did your parents smoke when you were a child?
+Tick if yes: ☐ Father ☐ Mother P21 How many people living with you at home now, including yourself, smoke? □ □ people P22 If you are an ex-smoker , what do you think helped you to quit?
 Only include participants who used to smoke and currently do not smoke.
-If they have previously quit and then restarted smoking then they are not classified as an ex-smoker, therefore this question should be skipped.
-Advice from GP/health professional Stop smoking clinic Nicotine replacement therapy (not including e-cigarettes) E-cigarettes/vape Increased prices of tobacco Less stress Self-motivation/will power Smoking ban in public places Worry about future health problems Worry about effect on children/family Meditation/hypnosis Phone app Other P24 How often have you had an alcoholic drink of any kind during the last 12 months?
-[If answered "Not at all in the last 12 months", skip to P27] Not at all in the last 12 months Once or twice a year Once every couple of months Once or twice a month Once or twice a week Three or four days a week Five or six days a week Almost every day

-Question often have you drunk more than six standar (xs on one occasion (e.g. in one evening) ove (bast 12 months? e standard drink is: 1⁄2 pint ordinary strength beer 1 small glass of wine, 1 single measure of spirits. ou think your current level of alcohol umption is harmful to your health? a relative or friend, doctor or other health ker been concerned about your drinking or ested that you cut down? your drinking changed over the past year du ovid?
-You think that your overall physical health Changed over the past year due to the CO- 19 pandemic? (can include direct impacts of Covid (i.e. being fill with the virus), and also indirect effects such as g less exercise, eating less healthily etc.
+If they have previously quit and then restarted smoking then they are not classified as an ex-smoker, therefore this question should be skipped. □ Advice from GP/health professional □ Stop smoking clinic □ Nicotine replacement therapy (not including e-cigarettes) □ E-cigarettes/vape □ Increased prices of tobacco □ Less stress □ Self-motivation/will power □ Smoking banin public places □ Worry about future health problems □ Worry about effect on children/family □ Meditation/hypnosis □ Phone app □ Other P24 How often have you had an alcoholic drink of any kind during the last 12 months?
+[If answered "Not at all in the last 12 months", skip to P27] Not at all in the last 12 months Once or twice a year Once every couple of months Once or twice a month Once or twice a week Three or four days a week Five or sixdays a week Almost every day P25 [Skip if answered "Not at all in the last 12 months" to P24] How often have you drunk more than six standard drinks on one occasion (e.g. in one evening) over the past 12 months?
+One standard drink is: 1⁄2 pint ordinary strength beer or cider, 1 small glass of wine, 1 single measure of spirits.
+Not at all in the last 12 months Once or twice a year Once every couple of months Once or twice a month Once or twice a week Three or four days a week Five or sixdays a week Almost every day P26 [Skip if answered "Not at all Do you think your current level of alcohol consumption is harmful to your health? ☐ Yes☐ No☐ Not sure in the last 12 months" to P24] P27 Has a relative or friend, doctor or other health worker been concerned about your drinking or suggested that you cut down? ☐ Yes, during the last year☐ Yes, but not in the last year☐ No P28 Has your drinking changed over the past year due to Covid?
+Yes, increasedYes, decreasedNo, no changeNot sure P29 Do you think that your overall physical health has changed over the past year due to the COVID-19 pandemic?
+This can include direct impacts of Covid (i.e. being unwell with the virus), and also indirect effects such as doing less exercise, eating less healthily etc. Yes, improvedYes, wors enedNo, no change